rob550-docs/rob550-docs.github.io/docs/botlab/how-to-guide/mbot-vision-guide.md

 ```
 - This script is for testing the video stream to ensure your camera is operational.

+{: .important }
+Close this script when you're done with it to free up the camera.
+You can only ever have one camera script running at a time.
+This applies to the following scripts as well.

 ## Camera Calibration
-To find the intrinsic matrix of the mbot camera, we need to perform the camera calibratoin.
+To find the intrinsic matrix of the mbot camera, we need to perform the camera calibration.

 1. Find a Checkerboard in the lab